Marginal Interventional Effects: Identification and Estimation with Instrumental Variables

-Compared with Carneiro et al.'s approach, the above approach to studying policy effects is ``unconditional'' in that it allows a policy change to vary in intensity between individuals with different baseline propensity scores $\pi_{0}(Z)$, regardless of whether the variation in $\pi_{0}(Z)$ stems from the pretreatment covariates $X$ or the IVs $(Z\backslash X)$.
-Yet, it is also somewhat restrictive because it accommodates only policy changes where the increment $\pi_{\delta}(Z)-\pi_{0}(Z)$ is a function of the baseline propensity score.
-In fact, Equation \eqref{eq:MPRTEtilde} is a consequence of Equation \eqref{eq:MIE-MTE} when $\dot{\pi}_{0}(Z)=\lambda(\pi_{0}(Z))$ where $\lambda(\cdot)$ is a known function:
+Compared with Carneiro et al.'s approach, Zhou and Xie's framework is \textquotedblleft unconditional\textquotedblright{} in the sense that it allows the intensity of a policy change to vary with the baseline propensity score $\pi(Z)$, regardless of whether the variation in $\pi(Z)$ is driven by the pretreatment covariates $X$ or by the excluded instruments $(Z\backslash X)$.
+At the same time, it is more restrictive in that it only accommodates interventions where the increment $\pi^{\mathcal{I}_{\delta}}(Z)-\pi(Z)$ is a function of the baseline propensity score.